Have you been told that you need to be more strategic?

 If you’re not being seen as enough of a strategic thinker, my guess is that it’s because you’re busy.
 What percentage of your work hours are spent in meetings?
 How much of the time left over is responding to emails, making phone calls, and doing some actual work?
 Is there any time left?
 Probably not a lot.

 Under the guise of productivity, you have probably had to squeeze out thinking time.
-The ‘important but not urgent’ thinking task is pushed back by the urgent (even unimportant!).
+The urgent (even unimportant!) tasks push ‘Important but not urgent’ thinking tasks back.

 The result is decisions that are often based more on reflex action than on reflection.
-The risk of reflexive, knee-jerk decisions is that they tend to be based on what has worked before.
+The risk of reflexive, knee-jerk decisions is that they are based on what has worked before.
 That would be fine if our world was static, but it is not.

 Your industry, context, even your profession, is changing at an unprecedented rate.
 Doing what you’ve always done can be as risky (or riskier) as trying a new and unproven approach.

-In this context, it’s critically important to make time to reflect before making decisions.
+In this context, it’s critically important to make time to reflect before deciding.
 Asking yourself these questions:

 Your other response to a harried life might be to make a list of things to accomplish, put your head down and get things done.
 But focusing too narrowly on tactical tasks restricts your chance to be strategic.